jzerez/warmup_project/README.md

 Using the odometry information from the encoders however, would not guarantee precision.
 If the wheels slip relative to the floor, then the estimation of the NEATO's pose in the global frame would be a bit off.

 ## Wall Follower
-The point of this exercise was to use the LIDAR sensor to align the NEATO to drive parallel to a wall while moving forward continuously.Below is an animation of the wall follower in action.
+The point of this exercise was to use the LIDAR sensor to align the NEATO to drive parallel to a wall while moving forward continuously.
+Below is an animation of the wall follower in action.

 ![Wall Follower Gif](./assets/wall_follow.gif)